This the multi-page printable view of this section. Click here to print.

 Also note that you should not (and cannot) publish to Factus directly when executing an attempt, as this would potentially break the purpose of the optimistic lock, and can lead to infinite loops.

-For further details on how to add operations that are executed after successful publishing or on failure handling, please consult the JavaDocs, or look at the provided examples.
+For further details on failure handling, please consult the JavaDocs, or look at the provided examples.

 2.6 - Testing